 Wrongly called kelp, it is instead a Fucus genus.
 It grows abundantly in the inter-tidal area of the sea-shore.
 See the video tab to find out what it looks like in the wild and see it being harvested.
 The gel from the bladders can be used as an effective & natural sunscreen.

-Pacific Harvest Bladderwrack is imported from Canada, where it is sustainably harvested from the wild in the Eastern Provinces.
+Pacific Harvest Bladderwrack is imported from France, where it is sustainably harvested from the wild.
 It is tested for contaminants.

 Health & Nutrition